MinecraftServerControl/mscs/README.md

 * Create, delete, disable, and enable worlds.
 * Includes support for additional server types: [Forge](http://www.minecraftforge.net/), [BungeeCord](http://www.spigotmc.org/wiki/bungeecord/), [SpigotMC](http://www.spigotmc.org/wiki/spigot/), etc.
 * Users automatically notified of important server events.
-* Uses the Minecraft [Query protocol](http:b //wiki.vg/Query) to keep track of current server conditions.
 * LSB and systemd compatible init script, allows for seamless integration with your server's startup and shutdown sequences.
 * Map worlds using the [Minecraft Overviewer](http://overviewer.org/) mapping software.
 * Automatically backup worlds, remove backups older than X days, and restart worlds.
 * Update the server and client software automatically.
 * Send commands to a world server from the command line.

-Most of the general/beginner documentation is located in this file.
-For additional documentation that is not located in this file, please check the [wiki](https://github.com/Roflicide/MinecraftServerControlScript/wiki).

 ## Prerequisites for installation
 Ensure that you have done the following before installing MSCS: